settings icon

 Answer

-The Bible does not mention masturbation or self-gratification or “solo sex,” as it’s sometimes called.
-In its silence on the subject, the Bible does not state whether or not masturbation is a sin.
+The Bible does not mention masturbation, self-gratification, or “solo sex,” as it’s sometimes called.
+In its silence on the subject, the Bible does not say that masturbation is (or is not) a sin.
 Some people take the view that masturbation is a lustful act and is always wrong; others believe it involves a normal bodily function and has nothing to do with sin.

-A passage frequently associated with masturbation is the story of Onan in Genesis 38:9–10.
-Some interpret this passage to say that “spilling seed”—the squandering of semen—is a sin.
-However, that is not what the passage is saying.
-God condemned Onan not for “spilling his seed” but because Onan was rebellious.
+A passage frequently associated with masturbation is the story of Judah’s son Onan in Genesis 38.
+In fact, another word for masturbation is onanism, coined from the Genesis passage.
+Some interpret Genesis 38:9–10 to say that “spilling seed”—the squandering of semen—is a sin.
+However, God condemned Onan not for “spilling his seed” but for his rebellion.
 Onan refused to fulfill his duty to provide an heir for his deceased brother.
-The passage is not about masturbation but about fulfilling a family obligation.
+Masturbation does not figure into the story at all; Onan’s punishment was the result of his failing to fulfill a family obligation.

-A second passage sometimes used as evidence that masturbation is a sin is Matthew 5:27–30.
-Jesus speaks against having lustful thoughts and then says, “If your right hand causes you to sin, cut it off and throw it away.”
-While there is often a connection between lustful thoughts and masturbation, it is unlikely that Jesus was alluding to the specific sin of masturbation in this passage.
+A second proof text sometimes used to argue that masturbation is a sin is Matthew 5:27–30.
+Jesus speaks against having lustful thoughts and then says, “If your right hand causes you to stumble, cut it off and throw it away” (verse 30).
+While there is often a connection between lustful thoughts and masturbation, it is unlikely that Jesus was alluding to masturbation in this passage.

 Though the Bible nowhere explicitly addresses masturbation, it does outline the purpose of sex.
 According to 1 Corinthians 7:2–5, “Each man should have sexual relations with his own wife, and each woman with her own husband.
 The husband should fulfill his marital duty to his wife, and likewise the wife to her husband.
 The wife does not have authority over her own body but yields it to her husband.
 In the same way, the husband does not have authority over his own body but yields it to his wife.
 Do not deprive each other except perhaps by mutual consent and for a time, so that you may devote yourselves to prayer.
 Then come together again so that Satan will not tempt you because of your lack of self-control.”
 Implicit in this passage are these truths:

-- God’s plan for sex requires relationship, namely, that of a husband and wife (verse 2).
+– God’s plan for sex requires relationship, namely, that of a husband and wife (1 Corinthians 7:2).
 Masturbation is sex disconnected from relationship.

-- Foundational to God’s plan for sex is giving one’s body to another (verse 4).
+– Foundational to God’s plan for sex is giving one’s body to another (1 Corinthians 7:4).
 Masturbation is the keeping of one’s body to oneself.

-- The solution to a time of deprivation is to “come together” (verse 5).
+– The solution to a time of deprivation is to “come together” (1 Corinthians 7:5).
 Masturbation is done alone, not together.

 So, is masturbation a sin?
-The Bible does not directly answer this question, but there definitely are some biblical principles to apply:
+The Bible does not directly answer this question, but there are biblical principles that apply to what we do with our bodies:

 (1) “So whether you eat or drink or whatever you do, do it all for the glory of God” (1 Corinthians 10:31).
 If we cannot give God glory for something, we should not do it.

 (2) “Everything that does not come from faith is sin” (Romans 14:23).
-If we are not fully convinced that an activity is honoring to God, it is a sin.
+If we are not fully convinced that an activity is honoring to God, it is a sin for us.

 (3) “I will not be mastered by anything” (1 Corinthians 6:12).
-Christians have a responsibility to avoid anything that might enslave them.
+Christians should avoid anything that might enslave them.

-(4) “I discipline my body and keep it under control” (1 Corinthians 9:27).
-Self-denial is difficult, but self-discipline is worth it.
+(4) “I discipline my body and keep it under control” (1 Corinthians 9:27, ESV).
+Self-discipline is difficult but necessary to “receive the prize” in the spiritual race we run (1 Corinthians 9:24).

 (5) “The fruit of the Spirit is . . . self-control” (Galatians 5:22–23).
 Masturbation is almost always a sign of a lack of self-control.

-These truths should have an impact on what we do with our bodies.
-In light of the above principles, it is doubtful that masturbation can be a God-honoring activity.
+In light of these principles, it is doubtful that masturbation can be a God-honoring activity.
 If masturbation could be done with

 • no lust in the heart